Marijuana allergy is real, rare and affects 1 out of every 100 users. Are you one of them?

 For all of you chemistry geeks out there, these are RuBisCO, oxygen evolving-enhancer protein, ATP synthase, phosphoglycerate kinase, and glyceraldehyde-3-phosphate dehydrogenase.

-The second publication came in 2015 — this one categorized cannabis allergy as something similar to fruit and vegetable allergy, therefore placing it in the “cannabis-fruit/vegetable syndrome”.
+The second study was published in 2015 — this one categorized cannabis allergy as something like fruit and vegetable allergy, therefore placing it in the “cannabis-fruit/vegetable syndrome”.

 This 2015 study explored various possibilities of cross-allergic reactions with tobacco, natural latex and plant derived alcoholic beverages.
-Which is pretty good to know, having in mind that weed is often smoked with tobacco, which can be seen in blunts.
+Which is pretty good to know, having in mind that weed is often smoked with tobacco, in blunts for example.

-If we get rid of this scientific jargon, we can see that these two studies helped us understand something very important:
+If we get rid of the scientific jargon, we can see that these two studies helped us understand something very important:

 Marijuana allergy is very rare but when it does occur it has similar symptoms as some common food and plant allergies.